Physics (PHYS)

 (QUANTITATIVE REASONING)

-PHYS 315 CIRCUITS AND ELECTRONICS I (ALSO LISTED AS ENGR 315) (4 credits)
+PHYS 315 CIRCUITS AND ELECTRONICS I (4 credits)

 Electrical concepts and measurements.
 Circuit laws and theorems.
 Analysis of dc and ac steady state circuits, including phasor analysis techniques and Bode plots.
 Operational amplifiers and diodes.
 Digital combinational and sequential logic circuitry.
 Lecture, discussion, and laboratory.
+(Listed as ENGR 315 and PHYS 315)

 Prerequisites: MATH 170.
 PHYS 211, junior standing recommended.
+PHYS 315L required co-requisite.

 Typically offered: Fall Semester, Even Years